sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ```

+## The Future:
-## The Future: Node 0.11 / 0.12
+## Node 0.11 / 0.12
 For example, cluster module has some changes.

-## Cluster is 'experimental'.
+## Cluster is *experimental*.
-## Domains are 'unstable'.
+## Domains are *unstable*.

 <img src='img/volcano.jpg' style="width: 600px;">

+Note: These terms are defined in the node docs.

-Note: Volcano not because you're going to get burned by Node, but the big island
+Volcano not because you're going to get burned by Node, but the big island
 of Hawaii is mostly stable--thousands live there--but it is also still being
 created -- parts are unstable.
 Like Node.
 Best approached with caution, respect.

 ## Good reading: